-This is your first draft of the report and is referred to as the "First Draft" in your report timeline.
-This draft is typically due three weeks into your work as report writer.
-As a general rule, it is ideal to have completed a third to a half of the report as part of your rough draft.
-The rough draft should focus on the body sections of the report, as this is where the most substantive work will be organized and completed (by contrast, the introduction, executive summary, and conclusion are usually the last things you should complete).
+This is your first draft of the report and is referred to as the "first draft" in your report timeline.
+This draft is typically due two weeks into your work as report writer.
+As a general rule, it is ideal to have completed at least half of the report for your rough draft.
+The rough draft should focus on the body sections of the report as this is where the most substantive work will be organized and completed (by contrast, the introduction, executive summary, and conclusion are usually the last things you should complete).
 The rough draft allows the report coordinator to begin edits and provide more substantive feedback regarding the layout and content of your report.
-You can write your rough draft in the Report Template Word document provided to you by the report coordinator
+You can write your rough draft in the Report Template Word document provided to you by the report coordinator.